qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 A. Likely your Cartographer probe has old firmware installed.
 You can update this easily, the process is described in the [Cartographer Wiki article](https://docs.cartographer3d.com/cartographer-probe/firmware/firmware-updating/via-katapult/usb-flash).
 Firmware 5.0 is recommended, since 5.1 has reported issues on the Qidi Plus4.

-Q. My `CARTOGRAPHER_THRESHOLD_SCAN` or 'CARTOGRAPHER_CALIBRATE' keep failing!
+### Q. My `CARTOGRAPHER_THRESHOLD_SCAN` or 'CARTOGRAPHER_CALIBRATE' keep failing!

 A. This can be a couple of issues:
 - check if your Carto mount and hotend are rigid, printed well and made from the right materials (PA6-GF works well, most PA with fibers will be OK, PC with fibers is OK if it prints well)
 - try going at a lower speed.
-Adding SPEED=2 (or even 1) after the command helps achieve more reliable probing.
+Adding SPEED=2 (or even 1) after the command helps achieve more reliable probing
+- make sure your threshold calibration is done well.
+The nozzle should be lightly tapping the bed during threshold calibration, make sure it's not hovering or slamming too hard.
+From user experiences a threshold around 750-2250 is expected, but this may vary from printer to printer.

-To diagose the issues, try running `PROBE_ACCURACY` (scanner accuracy test) and `CARTOGRAPHER_TOUCH SAMPLES=10 DEBUG=1`.
+To diagose the issues, try running `PROBE_ACCURACY` (scanner accuracy test) and `CARTOGRAPHER_TOUCH SAMPLES=10 DEBUG=1` (touch accuracy test).
 Both of these commands will read the bed 10 times and report a number of parameters describing the accuracy - most importantly the precision (e.g. difference between min and max readings), which can be used to judge quality of calibration and installation.
+If the scanner has a low deviation then Cartographer is working properly and your calibration or mounting is likely at fault.